Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more successful and knowledgeable.

 However, contact alone is not enough for most players.
-They need to be able to crush the ball, slam one into the gap for a triple or knock a few over the fence now and then.
-Power at the plate can make or break a player's career and can make a huge difference for the team's success or failure.
+They need to be able to crush the ball, slam one into the gap for a triple, or knock a few over the fence now and then.
+Power at the plate can make or break a player's career and can make a huge difference in the team's success or failure.

 So let's find out how to hit more home runs!

 You'll never hit the ball very hard if you're just using your arms and hands.
 It's also unlikely that your bat path will be the way it should be if you're not rotating your hips and core correctly as you swing (more on this later).

 "Use your lower half" is a very big piece of advice so let's get a little more specific.
 Your legs and hips should be very active in the swing.
 Your initial stance should be wide and your legs should be bent.
 You should be able to drop the bat after you're in your stance and feel like you could guard a shooter on the basketball court, or play defense on a soccer field.

 This requires balance, athleticism, and the ability to explode from that position.
 You should be able to move back and forth and stay inside your legs.
 Not rocking up onto each leg, but athletically shifting while never leaving that strong stance inside your feet.